A Wildebeest River Crossing in the Serengeti

 Finally, after several false starts, an unidentifiable trigger or moment of madness compels a few to leap from the bank.
 They hurtle blindly into the water.
 The rest of the herd follows in an adrenalin-charged surge.
 They charge shoulder high through the river to erupt thunderously onto the opposite bank.
 It’s a perilous enterprise.

 Misjudged high-water crossings sweep away and drown several thousand wildebeest every year.
-Outsized crocodiles weave gape-mouthed through the crossing herd, ready to snatch down any individual that make a false move.
+Outsized crocodiles weave gape-mouthed through the crossing herd, ready to snatch down any individual that makes a false move.
 And, on the opposite bank, lions lurk in wait.
 They eye their prey, ready to slaughter as many emerging wildebeests as they can lay their paws on.

 A Sight to Behold

 For the human spectator, it's a breathtaking and utterly unforgettable experience.
 It is visually three-dimensional, aurally magnificent, infused with an infectious aura of chaos and confusion, and tangibly charged with adrenalin.
 The first time I experienced a crossing, I stood on the riverbank - metres away from where the wildebeest emerged.
-It felt like the game-viewing equivalent to being exposed to IMAX, after a lifetime watching videos on the small screen.
+It felt like the game-viewing equivalent of being exposed to IMAX, after a lifetime watching videos on the small screen.

 Snapshots of Wildlife